 Get Relief for Your Dog Losing Hair

-Once you know what underlying factors are affecting your dog’s hair loss, you and your vet can devise a plan to treat the condition while supporting your pet’s skin and coat health.
+Once you know what underlying factors are affecting your dog’s hair loss, you and your vet can devise a plan to help support your pet’s skin and coat health.